-February 22, 2011 - Strategic Thinking Meeting: Approve proposal for a social concerns consultation meeting on March 30, 2011.
-An invitation list of members, staff, and subject area experts is generated.
+February 22, 2011 - Strategic Thinking Meeting: Approved proposal for a social concerns consultation meeting on March 30, 2011.
+An invitation list of members, staff, and subject area experts was generated.

-March 22, 2011 - Greg Boyle, S.J., founder and director of Homeboy Industries preaches at the Lent 2011 Speaker Series “Life Without Borders: Reflections on the Practice of Compassion, Forgiveness, Justice, and Communion.”
-His presentation is titled: Compassion Without Borders.
-His reflections significantly shapes the framework for what eventually will become The Kinship Initiative and what we hoped would be our strong and lasting relationship with the people of North Lawndale.
+March 22, 2011 - Greg Boyle, S.J., founder and director of Homeboy Industries preached at the 2011 Lenten Speaker Series “Life Without Borders: Reflections on the Practice of Compassion, Forgiveness, Justice, and Communion.”
+His presentation was titled: Compassion Without Borders.
+His reflections significantly shaped the framework for what eventually became The Kinship Initiative and what we envisioned to commence a strong and lasting relationship with people in Chicago's North Lawndale neighborhood.

 Fr.
 Boyle said, "We begin with service, service is good but you don't want to stop there.
 Service is the hallway that leads to the ballroom, but the ballroom is kinship.
 The measure of our compassion is not in our service of those on the margins but in our willingness to see ourselves in kinship with them.
 One of the great privileges of my life was knowing Cesar Chavez.
 I remember once he was being interviewed by reporters and they said, "Wow, these farm workers really love you".
 He smiled and he shrugged and he said, "It's mutual, it's mutual".